 Because of this, it's important to think strategically about how you use them.
 For instance, completing the first two years of a bachelor's degree at a community college costs significantly less than attending a four-year school for the entire program.

 By paying out of pocket for your associate degree, you still haven't touched any of your educational benefits.
-And you would already be halfway through requirements for a bachelor's degree.
-Motivated students who want to earn both a bachelor's and master's degree may be able to time their programs in a way that allows for their GI Bill benefits to cover both programs.
+And you would already be halfway through the requirements for a bachelor's degree.
+Motivated students who want to earn both a bachelor's and master's degree may be able to time their programs in a way that allows their GI Bill benefits to cover both programs.